locessentials/eng401-business-english-us/unit1/week1/week1-overview.md

 ---

-## 📥 Download Week 1 Content
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit1/week1/week1-overview.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit1/week1/week1-overview.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded week content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me identify common email communication challenges in business contexts"
 - "Create practice scenarios for writing professional emails to different audiences"
 - "What are the key differences between effective and ineffective business emails?"